-75 basis points hikes.
-Other central banks such as the Bank of England and the European Central Bank have followed the Fed's example.
 The economic environment following the COVID-19 pandemic has therefore been characterized by unprecedented levels of supply chain pressure, decades-high rates of inflation and an aggressive tightening of monetary policy.
-These circumstances motivate the purpose of our study - to better understand how supply chain disruptions influence the transmission of monetary policy.
+These circumstances motivate the purpose of our study - to examine how supply chain disruptions influence the transmission of monetary policy.

-In this paper, we apply a nonlinear version of the Jordà (2005) local projection (LP) method and use Benigno et al. (2022)'s GSCPI to characterize the state of global supply chain conditions.
-This approach allows us to examine whether the impact of monetary policy shocks on macroeconomic outcomes varies with the underlying state of supply chain conditions.
-We uncover that the effects of monetary policy are more pronounced when supply chains face greater disruption.
+This paper applies Jordà (2005)'s nonlinear local projection (LP) method and Benigno et al. (2022)'s GSCPI to study how the impact of monetary policy shocks on macroeconomic outcomes varies with the underlying state of supply chain conditions.
+We uncover that the effects of monetary policy are significantly more pronounced when supply chains face greater disruption.
 For instance, a contractionary monetary policy shock lowers output and consumer prices in any state, but the decline is more than twice as large for output, and 30% larger for consumer prices, when supply chain pressures are elevated.
-We report similar amplification effects for other key macroeconomic variables, like retail sales and the unemployment rate.
+We observe similar amplification effects for other key macroeconomic variables such as retail sales and the unemployment rate.
+Importantly, these estimated amplification effects are robust even after considering various potential confounding factors including the business cycle, financial conditions, energy and oil prices, as well as geopolitical events.

-The amplified response of macroeconomic outcomes during times of supply chain stress can be explained by an intensification of the credit channel of monetary transmission.
+We show that the amplified response of macroeconomic outcomes during times of supply chain stress can be explained by an intensification of the credit channel of monetary policy.
 As argued by, e.g., Bernanke and Gertler (1995), in the presence of financial frictions monetary policy will affect borrowing costs not only through the general level of interest rates, but also through an external finance premium which reflects the fundamentals of a borrower's financial position.
 We argue that borrower fundamentals become more sensitive to changes in the expected path of interest rates when supply chains face greater disruption.
 Indeed, in our nonlinear LP framework we show that financial variables related to the cost of external finance become more sensitive to monetary policy when supply chains are strained.
-A contractionary monetary policy shock results in lower stock prices and higher credit spreads and term premia in any state, but the responses grow significantly in magnitude when supply chain pressures are high.
-With the external finance premium becoming more sensitive, monetary policy has a larger impact on overall borrowing costs, which, in turn, results in an amplified effect on aggregate demand and outcomes like output and inflation.
+For instance, following a contractionary monetary policy shock, stock prices decrease 3-4 percentage points more while the excess bond premium increases by an additional 0.13 basis points when supply chain pressures are high.
+With the external finance premium becoming more sensitive, monetary policy has a larger impact on borrowing costs, which, in turn, results in an amplified effect on investment and aggregate demand, and hence, on output and inflation.

-We provide additional evidence using micro data from Compustat.
-Consistent with our baseline results, we find that monetary policy shocks have a larger impact on firm-level investment when supply chain pressures are elevated.
+Our mechanism proposes that firms face higher interest rate increases following a contractionary monetary policy shock when supply chains are disrupted.
+As are result, firms are expected to lower their investment more strongly.
+We provide additional evidence in line with this argument using micro data from Compustat.
+Consistent with our baseline results, we find that firms lower their investment significantly more i.e., three times as much, following a contractionary monetary policy shock when supply chain pressures are elevated.
 Notably, while investment becomes more responsive to monetary policy for all firms, the increased responsiveness in the tight supply chain state is largest for firms that face relatively greater financial constraints.
-The larger differential response for firms that are most affected by financial frictions provides further support for the hypothesis that supply chain disruptions amplify the macroeconomic impact of monetary policy through an intensification of the credit channel.
+The larger differential response for firms that are most affected by financial frictions provides further support for our hypothesis that supply chain disruptions amplify the macroeconomic impact of monetary policy through an intensification of the credit channel.